dylan-lang/dylan-tool/README.md

-If you want to create a new package, rather than doing development on one that already exists, you must manually add it to the `workspace.json` file and then run `dylan-tool update`.
+If you want to create a new package, rather than doing development on one that already exists, you must manually add it to the `workspace.json` file and then run `dylan update`.
 These are the
 steps:

-1. Create a new directory for your package in the workspace directory.
+1. Create a new directory and git repo for your package in the workspace directory.
 1. Create a `pkg.json` file that lists your package dependencies (deps).
 You could copy from
     [this one](https://github.com/cgay/dylan-tool/blob/master/pkg.json).
 1. Add the package name to the "active" list in the `workspace.json` file.
-1. Run `dylan-tool update` to install the deps and update the registry.
+1. Run `dylan update` to install the deps and update the registry.

-You may run `dylan-tool` commands from anywhere inside the workspace directory tree; it will search up to find the "workspace.json" file.
-In general you should build the code in the top-level workspace directory so that all the active packages are built into the same "_build" directory and so that `dylan-compiler` can find the auto-generated "registry" directory.
+You may run the `dylan` commands from anywhere inside the workspace directory tree; it will search up to find the "workspace.json" file.
+In general you should run `dylan-compiler` in the top-level workspace directory so that all the active packages are built into the same "_build" directory and so that `dylan-compiler` can find the auto-generated "registry" directory.

 ## The Workspace File

-A workspace is described by a `workspace.json` file containing a single JSON object.
+A workspace is defined by a `workspace.json` file containing a single JSON object.
 Example:

     {
         "active": {